 The penitentiary Edward Edwards was referring to was Old Montana State Prison, approximately three and a half miles west of Deer Lodge.
-Donald Lee Bujok had spent eleven years at the prison, serving time for the brutal slaying of Deputy Otto Fossen, shot five times in the neck and chest, in the small town of Joplin, Montana, on October 5th 1957.
+Donald Lee Bujok had spent eleven years at the prison, serving time for the brutal slaying of Deputy Otto Fossen, who was shot five times in the neck and chest in the small town of Joplin, Montana, on October 5th 1957.

-Donald Lee Bujok was no exception to this rule, performing many jobs within the prison, notably a kitchen clerk, upholsterer and garment maker, but in an attempt to escape his reality, may have ascended to an altogether different level of existence, driven by a fascination for Egyptian literature and science fiction, apparent in the striking memoirs of Edward Wayne Edwards.
-Donald Lee Bujok, strangled by the rigors of daily life in prison, sought his escapism into the non material realm of fantasy, embracing an afterlife, that would eventually be realized a few years later, in the very real world of Northern California, one dark December night in 1968.
+Donald Lee Bujok was no exception to this rule, performing many jobs within the prison, notably a kitchen clerk, upholsterer and garment maker, but in an attempt to escape his reality may have ascended to an altogether different level of existence, driven by a fascination for Egyptian literature and science fiction, apparent in the striking memoirs of Edward Wayne Edwards.
+Donald Lee Bujok, strangled by the rigors of daily life in prison sought his escape into the non material realm of fantasy, embracing an afterlife, that would eventually be realized a few years later in the very real world of Northern California, one dark December night in 1968.

 The shadow of Old Montana Prison became the embodiment of all things evil, when the headlights of the car driven by Donald Lee Bujok flickered across the dark twisting road of Lake Herman on December 20th 1968 and his route to paradise, that he had sought for eleven years, was just moments away, Sadly it came at great cost and the paradise sought by the Zodiac Killer, was the paradise lost by so many, in the the wake of Northern California's most reviled and elusive killer.
 A chapter that has left its mark for over four decades and one that began in memories recalled within the writings of Edward Wayne Edwards autobiography, Metamorphosis of a Criminal.

-Kevin Robert Brooks has examined, in depth, the early life of Donald Lee Bujok, that may have seeded the very inception of the Zodiac Killer, through to the numerous letters and cards he sent to the San Francisco Chronicle, along with other associated publications, and believes his search for America's most notorious serial killer may be coming to an end.
+Kevin Robert Brooks has examined in depth the early life of Donald Lee Bujok, that may have seeded the very inception of the Zodiac Killer, through to the numerous letters and cards he mailed to the San Francisco Chronicle, along with other associated publications, and believes his search for America's most notorious serial killer may be coming to an end.

 In his later correspondence, his interest in the movies came to the forefront, mentioning the film Badlands, Red Phantom (El Espectro Rojo), possibly The Car, in an unauthenticated letter sent on Wednesday October 28th 1987 and the 'Exorcist' letter, ridiculing the William Friedkin horror film, released in 1973.